Winn-Dixie and the Davis Family

 The twenty-six-year-old CEO had little time to mourn his father’s death.
 With a fast-expanding business at the height of the Great Depression, independent shop owners and politicians alike began to look at chain stores with ire.
 These fat cats, they were sure, were responsible for all of their economic woes.

 In April 1935, Senator Henry C. Tillman of Hillsborough County introduced the “Florida Recovery Act.”
-Its goal was nothing short of altogether banning all chain stores from the state.
+Its goal was nothing short of banning all chain stores from the state altogether.
 The proposal was met with surprising support, and its debate occupied most of the floor time during the spring session of both houses of state government.
 The controversy erupted into heated newspaper and radio editorials, political grandstanding, and extensive advertising campaigns by both sides.

 Needless to say, its passage would have quite literally put Table Supply out of business.
 They hired lawyers and vehemently argued against it.
 The bill passed in the House but was ultimately amended and largely de-clawed by the Senate.
 The weakened version then stalled when it was returned to the House for re-passage.